 Skip to main content

 GAIA (General AI Assistants) is a benchmark of real-world tasks that require multi-step reasoning, web research, file inspection, and arithmetic.
 Tasks are grouped into three difficulty levels and evaluated by exact-match comparison to a reference answer.
 QitOS provides GaiaAdapter to convert GAIA dataset rows into Task objects.
-The canonical execution path is qit bench run, while examples/benchmarks/gaia_eval.py remains available as a thin wrapper around the same official result contract.
+The canonical execution path is qit bench run, while examples/benchmarks/gaia_eval.py remains available as a thin wrapper over the same official result contract.

 Setup